Immanuel-C/IWindow/README.md

  A simple windowing library ment to be used with Vulkan or OpenGL.

  Currently IWindow only supports windows.

+ No this isn't as good as GLFW yet...

 # How to build